Conan the Barbarian (2011 film): Plot

 Zym and Marique confront Conan and Zym finally recognizes him as the boy he left alive.
 Amidst their battle, Marique poisons Conan with a boomerang sword and he is rescued by Tamara.
 They jump into the sea and return to Conan's ship, where he recovers.
 The boat is attacked by Zym's men but Conan and his gang defeat them.
 Conan departs for Zym's kingdom.
-His friend Artus sends Tamara after him, and the two spend the night together, having passionate sex.
+His friend Artus sends Tamara after him, and the two share a night of passion together.
 The next day, as she is returning to the boat, Tamara is captured by Zym's men.

 Conan asks Ela-Shan for help breaking into Zym's castle.
 Zym uses Tamara's blood to mend the mask, planning to use her body as a vessel for his wife's soul.
 After confronting a tentacled monster that guards Zym's dungeons, Conan frees Tamara and battles Zym, eventually reclaiming the sword Marique had stolen from his father.
 He also cuts off Marique's hand and she is fatally impaled.

 Conan and Tamara become trapped on a bridge as Zym uses the mask's power to call forth his wife.
 Her spirit begins to possess Tamara's body.
 Conan destroys the bridge, causing Zym to fall into the lava below as he and Tamara escape.

 Conan returns Tamara to her birthplace, then travels to his old village.
 He recalls the memory of his father, content that he has avenged his death and recovered his father's sword, thereby restoring his honor.